pomelofashion/challenges/challenge-nodejs/README.md

 - **Defensiveness**: cover edge cases and treat user inputs with care.

-- **Resilient**: gracefully handling an error and unexpected behaviour.
+- **Resilience**: gracefully handling an error and unexpected behaviour.

 * We prefer well-thought-out solutions over the quick-and-dirty kind.
 So take your time, if you need it.
 A swift rejection usually matches a rushed job.